OmarTolba004/Customized_Cpp_array/README.md

 # Customized_C++_array

-we create a powerful Array class that performs range checking to ensure that subscripts remain within the bounds of the Array.
+I introduce a powerful Array class that performs range checking to ensure that subscripts remain within the bounds of the Array.
 The class allows one Array object to be assigned to another with the assignment operator.
 Array objects know their size, so the size does not need to be passed separately to functions that receive Array parameters.
 Entire